 Over the last ten years or so, Ted has led the development of new techniques, practical guidance and promoted good practice.
 He has worked with local authorities, the voluntary sector, schools, governmental departments as well as the business sector and other agencies.

 More recently, Ted has been responsible for developing the idea of ‘interculturalism’ for the new era of globalisation and super-diversity.
 This is the subject of his new book – Interculturalism: The New Era of Cohesion and Diversity

-Ted is also passionate about the environment and continues to champion environmental causes, especially those focussed on tackling climate change.
-Ted is currently Chair of Sustainability First, which is particularly focussed on energy management techniques.
+Ted is also passionate about the environment and continues to champion environmental causes, especially those focused on tackling climate change.
+Ted set up and chaired and is currently a Patron, of Sustainability First, which is particularly focussed on energy management techniques.
 He was a member of the Board of the Environment Agency for England and Wales (from 2000 to 2008) and Deputy Chairman (2005 to 2008).
 Ted led the Environment City bid for Leicester City Council in the late 1980s and the Nottingham Declaration on climate change in 2000, which was subsequently adopted by just about all local authorities in the UK and has now spread to other countries.

 He was awarded the CBE in 2004 and appointed as Deputy Lieutenant in the same year.